opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 # Visualization types in OpenSearch Dashboards

 Dashboards has several visualization types to support your data analysis needs.
-The following sections give you an overview of the visualization types in Dashboards and their common use cases.
+The following sections provide an overview of the visualization types in Dashboards and their common use cases.

 ## Area charts